 In the 1960's, she came north once again to her native Massachusetts waters.
 She became part of the Province Town day sail fleet where she would remain until 1985.

-Then John Nugent purchased the Schooner Olad.
-He brought her to Camden, Maine.
+John Nugent purchased the Schooner Olad and brought her to Camden, Maine in 1985.
 The Olad has been part of the Camden Day-Sail fleet ever since.

 In the early 1990's the Olad had become a tired ship.
 John Nugent decided to rebuild her hull and hired The Wooden Boat Company to do the work.
 Olad received a new stern timber, stem, and keel and her transom was rebuilt.
 In addition, all of her frames and planks were replaced.
 Olad's hogging, from 70 years of service was also corrected.
 The Olad was now restored with her original sheer and beauty.